bekiosi12-boop/Weather/README.md

 Networking: URLSession & Async/Await

-🚀 Getting Started
-Clone the repo: git clone https://github.com/YOUR_USERNAME/Atmosfera-Weather.git

-Open the project in Xcode 15+.

-Navigate to WeatherViewModel.swift.

-Insert your OpenWeatherMap API key into the apiKey variable.

-Hit Run and experience the atmosphere!

-Design Philosophy: "Form follows function, but emotion leads the way." — This project was built to prove that utility can be beautiful.

 💡 About the Project

 This application was developed as a showcase of advanced SwiftUI animations, motion sensor integration, and modern UI/UX design patterns for high-end iOS development.